 Perfect for spreading the cost of Christmas

-With our Christmas Savings Account you can make payments by cash or cheque at any of our Branches, or if you pay by standing order or payroll deduction contact the office to arrange for a Christmas Savings Account to be opened.
-At the end of November your money will automatically be sent to you either as a cheque, or transferred straight into another bank account.
-Or you could have your savings transferred onto your Prepaid Card, allowing you to shop online as well as in stores.
+With our Christmas Savings Account you are in control.
+At the end of November your money will automatically be sent to you, or you could have your savings transferred onto your Engage Classic Account, allowing you to shop online as well as in stores.
 Unlike some other Christmas savings schemes, you can spend the money wherever you like.
-You can save as much or as little as you like, when you like.
-Saving regularly throughout the year relieves the financial pressure when you need it most.
-Remember if you save £10 a week you would have over £500 available to spend for Christmas.
+Saving regularly throughout the year relieves the financial pressure at Christmas.
+Contact the office to arrange for a Christmas Savings Account to be opened.

 Wyvern Savings and Loans promotes responsible financial managements through its products.

 To become a member of Wyvern Savings and Loans you must live or work in our common bond, of Dorset and Somerset and the Surrounding Parishes, or a tenant of Magna Housing Association or Spectrum Housing Association or Bournemouth Churches Housing Association.

 You can join online or you can complete a membership application form at one of our branches, where you must provide 2 forms of identity, one must show your current address.
 You must make a minimum deposit of £1.00 and pay a membership fee of £4.00.